Not spending money? No need to worry there’s lots to do!

 36. Start a happy book

 Compile all of your good memories in one place.
 When you’re feeling crappy open it up to a random page for an instant boost.
-Include those silly things that happen in life that crack you up and make you really to-the-gut happy.
+Include those silly things that happen in life that crack you up and make you really to-the-gut happy, you know the ones.
+You just need a good, solid little notebook.

 37. Go on a bike ride